2AA4-W24/McMaster-SFWRENG-2AA4-Maze-Runner/README.md

 This program explores a maze, finding a path from an entry point to an exit one.

 - The maze is stored in a text file, with `#` representing walls and `␣` (_empty space_) representing passages.
-- You’ll find examples of such mazes in the [`examples`](./examples) directory.
+- You’ll find examples of such mazes that can be used to test the program in the [`examples`](./examples) directory.
-    - You can also use the [Maze Generator](https://github.com/ace-lectures/maze-gen) to generate others.
 - The Maze is surrounded by walls on its four borders, except for its entry/exit points.
     - Entry and exit points are always located on the East and West border.
     - The maze is not directed.
 As such, exit and entry can be interchanged.